Before You Visit

 - During our busy season, all electric scooters may be rented out during certain time-frames.
 Therefore, the Garden does not guarantee the availability of electric scooters.

-- A security item (for example a drivers license or credit card) is required for all rentals, this includes wheelchairs.
+- A $20 refundable security deposit is required for all rentals, this includes wheelchairs.

 - Disposable cameras, batteries and sunscreen can be purchased at the Garden Shop.